Weekend Open Studios are open to current Gage students and the public.

-Become a Gage Member today to access these discounts!
+Become a Gage Member today and fill your weekends with art!

 Select the day that you would like to attend.
 You will then be prompted to pay for the session or enter membership coupon code if you have one.